What Constitutes Medical Malpractice | Can we help?

 On the other hand, when you go to the doctor because you think you have heartburn but you’re really having a heart attack, that’s a life or death moment.
 That’s a situation where a doctor’s error can cost someone their life.

-When A Doctor’s Conduct Become The Basis For A Medical Malpractice Lawsuit
+When A Doctor’s Conduct Becomes the Basis For A Medical Malpractice Lawsuit

 If you want to sue a doctor for malpractice you need to show that they were negligent.
 Negligence means that the doctor you have seen failed to provide you with an acceptable standard of care.
 This is defined by how the doctor who treated you compares to other doctors who may have treated you in similar circumstances.